 If Mary switches out of the Project to “no Project,” she will now see PII in Table A again — as well as tables outside of the Project—but will no longer see the Project database she used to be able to write to in Databricks.
 In other words, she can read all she wants, but she has nowhere to write until she is in a Project.
 Remember, creating Projects is self-service.

 This completely solves the Phase 2 problem without any intervention at all from an administrator, and allows full multi-tenancy on your Databricks clusters.
-It is also possible to do this same Project workflow in EMR, Cloudera, as well as Snowflake.
+It is also possible to do this same Project workflow for EMR, Cloudera, and Snowflake data access.

 But wait!
 What if Mary did some great feature engineering in the Project and she wants to now share that outside of the Project with other analysts or even see that output herself when working outside of the Project?
 Immuta also has the capability to create what are called derived data sources.